kadojs/kado/README.md

 * Working overrides system
 * Include fs module with the main Kado object.
 * Change default port of main system to 3001 (which was previously API)
+* Fix signaling issue causing problems with system shutdown which stemmed from an issue with the `infant` package.
+In addition to the primary fix in the upstream package  The Kado shutdown procedures have been improved.
+* Fix an issue with environment variable propagation.
+* Add Content module to manage static pages for Main.
+Allowing the following content retrieval methods, the Content module will also provide a navigation system for the Main interface:
+  * TUI Editor to Providing Markdown -> HTML
+  * RAW Input to the database
+  * Local path to a HTML view file
+  * Remote URL to HTML file (for mirroring pages, will use an iframe)

 ### 3.3.2
 * Fix issues with module generation.